Policies

 - Non-Sophisticated Investors

-These categories determine the level of investor protection measures that apply, in accordance with Article 21 of ECSPR.
+These categories determine the level of investor protection measures that apply, in accordance with the ECSPR.

 Non-Sophisticated Investors

-Non-sophisticated investors are retail investors who do not meet the criteria to be classified as sophisticated.
-By default, all investors are considered non-sophisticated unless they declare and qualify for sophisticated investor status.
+By default, all investors are considered non-sophisticated unless they request and qualify for sophisticated investor status.
+Non-sophisticated investors benefit from the highest level of regulatory protection.

 Protections for Non-Sophisticated Investors

-Non-sophisticated investors benefit from enhanced regulatory safeguards, including:
+Non-sophisticated investors benefit from enhanced regulatory safeguards as mandated by the ECSPR, including:

-- Entry Knowledge Test – Investors must complete a suitability assessment to determine their understanding of crowdfunding risks.
+- Entry Knowledge Test: Prospective non-sophisticated investors must complete an assessment to determine their understanding of the risks associated with crowdfunding investments.

-- Simulation of Ability to Bear Loss – Investors may be asked to declare their financial situation to assess their ability to bear potential investment losses.
+- Simulation of Ability to Bear Loss: Investors are required to simulate their ability to bear potential investment losses, calculated as 10% of their net worth.

-- Reflection Period – Non-sophisticated investors have a four-day reflection period during which they can withdraw their investment commitment without penalty.
+- Pre-contractual Reflection Period – Non-sophisticated investors are entitled to a four-calendar-day reflection period during which they can revoke their investment commitment without penalty or the need to provide a reason.

 Sophisticated Investors

-- The investor has carried out significant transactions in capital markets (at least 10 transactions per quarter over the last four quarters).
+The investor has carried out transactions of a significant size on the capital markets at an average frequency of 10 per quarter over the previous four quarters.

 How to Request Sophisticated Investor Status